 The main meal was catered by Newcastle restaurant The Earl of Pitt Street and was an option of 3 main courses which included pulled BBQ chicken, Beef Rendang curry or Moroccan vegetable stew.

 Dessert was a dessert bar selection of brownies, rocky roads and crumbles prepared by Build a Bake which tasted amazing.
 They also kindly loaned us the selection of wooden logs which the treats were served on.
 We also had a stunning macaron tower from Le Mini Macaron and a selection of doughnuts from Krispy Kreme.
+A dessert table is a wedding reception idea which I fully recommend!

 The dessert bar was kindly set up and beautifully arranged by Pat from The Ivory Cake company.
 Evening food went down an absolute storm and was a selection of flat breads served from an outside tent by Wood & Kindle.